seanlowe/obsidian-timelines/docs/content/docs/04_arguments/02_html_arguments.md

 - `2300-02-00-00` will display as `2300-02`
 - `2300-00-00-00` will display as `2300`

 Any included Month/Day sections of a date must be non-zero (for the time being) in order for the date to properly parse and be included on the timeline.

-For example: `2300-02-00-00` **should be passed as**: `2300-02` if you don't care about the day, or `2300-02-01` if you mean that it began at the beginning of the month.
-The last section of a date (the time), however, can be zero if you want.
-Any section that is not passed in will be added internally with the valid minimal value (`01`)
+Any section that is not passed in will internally be added with the first valid value, usually `01`.

-> **NOTE:** When using the **default date format (YYYY-MM-DD-HH)**, for values you don't want rendered, you can *either* pass those values as `0` or you can omit them from your event's date string.
+> **NOTE:** The above point about segments that contain only zeroes will be emitted is valid only when not using a custom **date format**.

 Date normalization is handled according to the next section **Event Sorting**, so that dates -- even fantasy ones -- are sorted in the order specified.
 Although, there are some ... *intricacies*, when dealing with odd fantasy dates with the horizontal timeline simply due to the library used to generate the timeline.
 I'm looking into better solutions for this.